 Since 2016, ProtonMail has maintained OpenPGPjs, which is used by hundreds of projects and millions of users.
 It is one of the world’s most widely used open source encryption libraries.
 We also maintain GopenPGP, which is an easy-to-use golang PGP library.
 The fact that hundreds of people have checked our work and actively use it in their own work is one indication that we know what we are doing.

 We also have a long history of successfully implementing sophisticated cryptosystems.
-We have deployed strong authentication in ProtonMail and prevented man-in-the-middle attacks with advanced features such as Address Verification, based off of our knowledge of the field we work in.
+Recently, we added a new security feature to our iOS app, the AppKey Protection System.
+When a user activates FaceID, TouchID, or PIN protection on the ProtonMail iOS app, it protects your Proton data with an extra layer of encryption against forensic searches, stalkerware, and certain types of malware.
+We have deployed strong authentication in ProtonMail and prevented man-in-the-middle attacks with advanced features such as Address Verification.
 This technical expertise has allowed us to keep ProtonMail reliable and secure over many years.

-This, in turn, has led to Proton being trusted by many users with sensitive security needs, including investigative journalists, government officials, businesses large and small, and tens of millions of people globally.
+This, in turn, has led to Proton being trusted by many users with heightened security needs.
+In addition to businesses large and small and tens of millions of people all around the world, our users include:

 Vetted by trusted third parties